 One of the mysteries of the English language finally explained.

-With a narrow face and sharp features.‘a stern-looking, hatchet-faced librarian’
+Having a narrow face or sharp features, and a grim or hostile expression.‘a stern-looking, hatchet-faced librarian’

 - ‘She sounded just like Sister Mary Joseph, the hatchet-faced Mother Superior who used to whack his knuckles with a ruler.’